Exercising While You Are Pregnant

 If you were already exercising regularly before you became pregnant, you should be able to continue doing so during your pregnancy.
 You will likely need to make adjustments as your body and energy level change.
 Some studies indicate that you can safely start an exercise program during pregnancy even if you did not exercise regularly before your pregnancy.
 But it is especially important to talk to your doctor before doing this, because you will need to gradually add exercise into your routine.

 If your doctor has cleared you to exercise during your pregnancy, you should aim for at least 30 minutes of moderate activity on most days of the week.
 Examples include walking, swimming, and aerobic dancing.
 You should stop exercising if you feel fatigue, lightheadedness, heart palpitations, shortness of breath, or back or pelvic pain.
-You should be able to talk while you are exercising and should keep your heart rate below 160 beats per minute.
+You should be able to talk while you are exercising.

 Avoid becoming overheated by not overdoing it on hot days.
 Avoid exercising outside from 10:00 am to 3:00 pm during hot months.

 Certain exercises, including contact sports, downhill skiing, and horseback riding, should be avoided because of the risk of injury.
 Scuba diving is not safe in pregnancy and